mythology-and-legends-in-warfare

 Social Rank and Display

 The size, weight, and decoration of a shield also reflected social standing.
 A duke like William would have a large, heavily ornamented shield made of the finest materials, possibly with a metal rim and gilded boss.
 Lesser warriors might have a simpler shield painted with a single color or a crude symbol.
-Archaeological finds from ship burials and fortifications suggest that shields were often personalized with runic inscriptions or patterns unique to a clan.
+Archaeological finds from ship burials at Gokstad and from fortifications like La Trinité in Caen suggest that shields were often personalized with runic inscriptions or patterns unique to a clan.
 The shield thus served as a portable lineage marker, reinforcing the warrior’s place in the feudal hierarchy.
+In Norman legal documents, shield ownership could be part of inheritance disputes, indicating its value as personal property.

 Training and Maintenance of the Norman Shield